aaronparker/aaronparker.github.io/_posts/2010-03-21-deploy-and-update-adobe-reader-with-gfi-languard.md

 To deploy software to a remote machine, I need to be able to authenticate to that machine.
 Because I am using a domain, authentication is made simple; however I could actually deploy software to workgroup machines if I know an admin username and password for that those machines.

-The deployment feature of LANguard is geared around installing a single file with parameters; however it&#8217;s simple enough to deploy applications like Office or Reader by using a batch file:
+The deployment feature of LANguard is geared around installing a single file with parameters; however it's simple enough to deploy applications like Office or Reader by using a batch file:

 <img class="alignnone size-full wp-image-1141" title="addcustomsoftware" src="http://stealthpuppy.com/wp-content/uploads/2009/05/addcustomsoftware.png" alt="addcustomsoftware" width="327" height="303" srcset="https://stealthpuppy.com/wp-content/uploads/2009/05/addcustomsoftware.png 327w, https://stealthpuppy.com/wp-content/uploads/2009/05/addcustomsoftware-150x138.png 150w, https://stealthpuppy.com/wp-content/uploads/2009/05/addcustomsoftware-300x277.png 300w" sizes="(max-width: 327px) 100vw, 327px" />

-Before I start deployment, I&#8217;ve configured a source location (\\dc\common\Adobe\Reader91) for Adobe Reader 9.1:
+Before I start deployment, I've configured a source location (\\dc\common\Adobe\Reader91) for Adobe Reader 9.1:

   * I have extracted the Reader 9.1 install files from the setup file downloaded from Adobe;
   * I have created a transform that will configure Reader as it is installed; and